 Fast forward to today: When I was a boy, we had a choice of the following channels 2 (CBS), 4 (NBC), 5 (WNEW), 7 (WABC), 9 (WOR), 11 (WPIX), and channel 13 (WNET).
 The last one was always in black-and-white for the longest time.
 What I remember most are the movies on channel 7 in the afternoons and evenings (Creature Features in the spring), as well as the movies on channel 9: (Million Dollar Movie), which used the opening theme from Gone with the Wind.
 You could always find a good one there, like PT-109.
 Moving to Pennsylvania, we had similar channel arrangements; although, the numbers were all those that we did not use being in a suburb of New York: 3, 6, 10, and 12.
 The programming pickings were a bit slimmer, but I watched TV less, so I didn’t care.
 Free time was spent doing chores, walking in the woods, swimming or visiting nearby neighbors.

 Here at home I have at least 175 or more channels with my current package arrangement on DirecTV.
 Out of all those, I only watch three: FOX News, CNBC and Turner Classic Movies.
 My total viewing time this past week amounted to something under an hour.
 Best of luck Madison Avenue.
 Who reports news anymore?
 As Rush Limbaugh once opined during the JFK Jr. funeral: “The coverage outruns the news in half an hour.”
 This leaves 23.5 hours to fill, paraphrasing Rush for that last sentence.
-Mostly, it is just rather indelicate at times conflicting opinion, and for the most part, I already know what I think about any given issue.
+Mostly, the coverage is rather indelicate at times, full of conflicting opinion.
+For the most part, I already know what I think about any given issue.
 Other than FOX, the rest of the on-air media has taken sides, embarking on a fool’s errand to pin Russian influence on the presidential election on Donald Trump, as many have stated in one form or another, “A cover-up in search of a crime.”
 Don’t waste my time.
 If I want to know what is happening up to the minute, I consult Twitter or TweetDeck, then I log onto Fox or whatever the news source is.
 If it’s a big story, then I will head for the TV and tune in.
 Sorry ladies and gentlemen, you did it to yourselves.
 As for game shows and sitcoms—I like to play games—charades—with real people, and I don’t like my values, my patriotism, my country, or my religion disparaged and undermined.
 Dysfunctional individuals and relationships fail to interest me.
 I can read the police blotter.
 I would rather read a book.

 Read a book.
 Thank you Audible.
 Wish I had had that marvel in college!
 In the past four weeks, thanks to Audible, I have read four books—Incendiary, The Operator, Agent 101 and The Great Crash of 1929—often with the same zeal I used to listen to WABC on my transistor radio under my bedtime covers.
 I can choose what I like best or what fancy strikes me and go anywhere—to any time period—for a refreshed and refined understanding of that period and the challenges its inhabitants faced.
 Wishing for an afternoon to revisit my childhood, I can read Winnie the Pooh.
 As my brother’s bookplates say, “There is no Frigate like a Book / To take us Lands away.”
 (Poetry in origin by Emily Dickenson.)
 Then there are the online courses at Hillsdale College: American Heritage, Economics 101 and Introduction to the Constitution, just to name a few.